angrynode/hightorrent/README.md

 - [ ] implement MultiTarget filtering, including boolean logic (AND/OR/XOR)
 - [ ] provide more information for TorrentFile (eg. files list)
 - [ ] consider replacing Torrent with a trait
+- [ ] implement more libtorrent tests (28/41 wrongful successes as of 03/28/2025)

 # License